 VR-SFP Chapter 20: Premiums

+The following sections in the VR-SFP have been revised and will take effect 10-1-21.

-20.10 Travel Premium
+20.9 Travel Premium

 This Travel Premium allows contracted providers to be reimbursed for mileage and other travel-related costs, such as lodging, food, and third-party transportation.
 When only mileage travel is being submitted, manager approval is not required.
 For all other travel expenses, VR manager approval is required before the travel occurs.